 Knitting in the round is useful when you want to knit ‘tubelike’ garments like hats, gloves, cowls, and some sweaters.
 Technically, you could knit all these items on straight needles and seam them, but once you learn how to knit in the round, you’ll look for opportunities to use this skill.

 It just so happens that I have several patterns that use knitting in the round and circular needles!
 Check out this Chunky Knit Christmas Stocking, this Broken Rib Christmas Stocking, or this Twists & Cables Knit Hat Pattern.
+For the Christmas stockings, we use Circular Needles to knit using the Magic Loop Method, which we dive into in this post.

 Teaching Knitting in the Round is one of many published knitting tutorials.
 You can see the whole ‘How to Knit’ series here.